-Two years ago, a Match.com/Chadwick Martin Bailey study found that one in five new relationships and one in six new marriages are between people who met through an online dating site.
-But while it may be a great way to find your soul mate, you’ll be confronted with thousands of choices.
+But while online dating may be a great way to find your soul mate, you’ll be confronted with thousands of candidates.
 And, like many other online offerings, the "product" received may not always be what was advertised.
 So improve your chance of success by keeping an eye out for the following red flags as you sort through potential date’s profiles:

 Photos: Photos can tell you a lot about a potential date.
 No photo, or a grainy, out-of-focus or outdated photo, are a sign that the person probably has something to hide, or else is not really serious about the dating process.
 But Vondie Lozano, licensed marriage and family therapist, has some other not-so-obvious flags to add to the list.